 - I decided to move my numericcitizen.photos main domain out of Smugmug and assign it to Exposure instead.
 So, it now becomes stories.numericcitizen.photos.
 It was an easy process that took five minutes to accomplish.

 Once stories are created, consuming stories created and published by others is pure joy.

 - Since Exposure uses high-resolution images, browsing a story is network bandwidth-hungry, and loading images can take a few seconds.
 I experienced a 4-6 seconds delay constantly.

 - Browsing images is keyboard-friendly.
-Right and left arrows are supported, as well as the ESC key to return to the story’s main page.
+Right and left arrows and the ESC key are supported to return to the story’s main page.

 What’s missing so far?

 - Only Google Analytics is supported.
-I wish there were more flexibility and a way to support Plausible, which I’m using for my other.
+I wish there were more flexibility and a way to support Plausible, which I use for my other.